Policies

 If you have a disability or condition, either long-term or temporary, and need

-reasonable academic adjustments in this course, please contact Disability Services
+reasonable academic adjustments in this course, please contact Accessibility and Disability Resources (ADR)

-to get a letter outlining your accommodation needs, and submit that letter to me.
+to get a letter outlining your accommodation needs.

 You should request accommodations as early as possible in the semester, or before the